 What is the difference between nannies and nurses?
 How do you pick the nanny in the illustrations of books for children?
-Easy.
+It’s easy for English stories.
 There was a dress code.

-According to Life Below Stairs: True Lives of Edwardian Servants by Alison Maloney, Edwardian nannies had a strict dress code.
+According to Life Below Stairs: True Lives of Edwardian Servants by Alison Maloney, Edwardian nannies dressed like this:

 In the nursery, the nanny wore a white or grey cotton print dress and apron and, when out walking with the children, was permitted a black, navy or dark plum coat and a black straw bonnet.